harshithva/incognito/README.md

+# Jersey Details collection App

 This Web App was built by me to collect details of my classmates.

-#How to get this project working
+# How to get this project working

-# Install Dependencies
+## Install Dependencies
 composer install

-# Run Migrations
+## Run Migrations
 php artisan migrate

-# Add virtual host if using Apache
+## Add virtual host if using Apache

-# If you get an error about an encryption key
+### If you get an error about an encryption key
 php artisan key:generate